 How to Avoid Basic Economy

-Delta is one of the only airlines that sells basic economy tickets with miles – but it's also the only airline that has an easy way to filter out these pesky fares on its website.
+Delta is one of the few airlines that sells basic economy tickets with miles – but it's also the only one with an easy way to filter out these pesky fares on its website.

-By default, Delta will automatically select the option to “Include Basic” in the search results.
-If you only want to see Main Cabin prices, uncheck this box before you hit search.
+By default, Delta selects the “Include Basic” option in the search results.
+If you only want to see Main Cabin prices, you can just uncheck this box before you hit search.

-Want to redeem your SkyMiles to fly in Delta Comfort Plus, First Class … or maybe even Delta Premium Select or Delta One Business Class?
+Want to redeem your SkyMiles to fly in Delta Comfort, Delta First … or maybe even Delta Premium Select or Delta One® Business Class?

 Keep in mind that not all cabins will be available on every flight.
-For instance, you'll only find Delta Premium Select seats on international flights as well as a few transcontinental routes.
+For instance, you'll only find Delta Premium Select seats on international flights and a few transcontinental routes.

 Now it's time to look at some prices.
 To find the lowest ones, keep reading.